johnfairh/site/ruby_swiftpm.md

 install a `.pc` file.
 However it is stored alongside that version of Ruby and not added to `$PKG_CONFIG_PATH`.

-Once found, `pkg-config --cflags` works but `pkg-config --ldflags` is a bit
+Once found, `pkg-config --cflags` works but `pkg-config --libs` is a bit
 broken: it doesn't support `--static` properly and if the Ruby installation doesn't *have* a dylib then it doesn't bother to mention a Ruby library at all.